1992 Montenegrin Championship

-The 1992 Montenegrin football championship season was the unofficial football competition in Montenegro, during the time period of FR Yugoslavia.
+The 1992 Montenegrin football championship season was the unofficial football competition in Montenegro, during the period of FR Yugoslavia.
 Championship was organised by clubs who supported the independence of Montenegro, but the results of league and final ranking were not recognised by Montenegrin Football Association.

-Championship played in period June - August, and November - December in 1992.
-FK Cetinje became first and only champion of Montenegrin football championship.
+Championship was played in the period June - August, and November - December in 1992.
+FK Cetinje became the first and only champion of the Montenegrin football championship.
 They were the only professional team which participated in the competition.

 Members

 In the Montenegrin football championship participated 10 clubs from municipalities of Cetinje, Kotor and Nikšić.